MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Will IE mode replace Internet Explorer 11?

-Yes, the Internet Explorer 11 desktop application will be retired and go out of support on June 15, 2022.
-To see what’s in scope, see [Lifecycle FAQ - Internet Explorer](/lifecycle/faq/internet-explorer-microsoft-edge).
-The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
-To learn more, read [The future of Internet Explorer on Windows 10 is in Microsoft Edge](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).
+Yes.
+The retired, out-of-support Internet Explorer 11 (IE11) desktop application will be permanently disabled on certain versions of Windows 10 as part of the February 2023 Windows security update (“B”) release scheduled for February 14, 2023.
+[Learn more](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549)

+We highly recommend setting up IE mode in Microsoft Edge and disabling IE11 prior to this date to ensure your organization does not experience business disruption.
+[Learn how](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/control-ie-retirement-on-your-own-schedule-with-the-disable-ie/ba-p/3627725)

 ### Can I use "View in File Explorer" in SharePoint Online on Microsoft Edge?